Cooking With Pixian Doubanjiang: Sichuan Sauce for Grilling & Roasting

 • Carefully add hot wings to sauce bowl and toss them to coat well.
 Use tongs to place wings back on the rack and return to oven.
 Roast for another 10 to 15 minutes, until wings are well-caramelized and browned.

-Taylor Holliday
+About Taylor Holliday

-The Mala Market all began when Taylor, a former journalist, created The Mala Market blog as a place to document her adventures learning to cook Sichuan food for Fongchong, her recently adopted 11-year-old daughter.
+The Mala Market all began when Taylor, a former journalist, created this blog as a place to document her adventures learning to cook Sichuan food for Fongchong, her recently adopted 11-year-old daughter.
 They discovered through the years that the secret to making food that tastes like it would in China is using the same ingredients that are used in China.
-The mother-daughter team eventually began visiting Sichuan's factories and farms together and, in 2016, opened The Mala Market, America’s source for heritage Sichuan ingredients and Chinese pantry essentials.
+The mother-daughter team eventually began visiting Sichuan’s factories and farms together and, in 2016, opened The Mala Market, America’s source for Sichuan heritage brands and Chinese pantry essentials.

-Leave a Reply
+Leave a comment

 Your email address will not be published.
 Required fields are marked *